laravel/nova-docs/4.0/upgrade.md

 ### Reduce encoded filter string using a shorter key-value map

 Laravel Nova 4 has introduce shorter key-value map which reduces the length of encoded filters string value.
-This changes doesn't affect bookmarked URLs however 3rd party package tool developers may require to update projects code if have deep integration with Filters Vuex store.
+This changes doesn't affect bookmarked URLs however 3rd party package tool developers may require to update project code if it have deep integration with Filters Vuex store.